StokersWebsite/.github/Research/Ethics.md

 ![image](https://user-images.githubusercontent.com/73878099/175053918-ee3fac89-83f9-4206-9645-81217c804968.png)

 ## Introduction
 As in most things ethics also apply when creating software.
-You may think ethics arent a big  deal in software development, but you would be mistaken.
+You may think ethics aren't a big  deal in software development, but you would be mistaken.
-There are a lot of choises when developing software based on ethical and moral choises.
+There are a lot of choices when developing software based on ethical and moral choices.

 ![image](https://user-images.githubusercontent.com/73878099/175053871-c116f71b-7b99-4205-81ee-d5b3bf2e0a84.png)
 ## What are [ethics](https://www.britannica.com/topic/ethics-philosophy)?